 The company has already made moves to launch machine learning for AI, and is about to provide elastic search to offer real-time search, visualisation, and data analysis abilities – a move it says is in line with significant demand from Indonesian enterprises for big data and analytics solutions.

-In addition to celebrating the launch of the new data centre, Alibaba Cloud also unveiled the internet Champion Global Accelerator Program, an initiative to play a part in Indonesia’s 2020 Go Digital Vision.
+In addition to celebrating the launch of the new data center, Alibaba Cloud also unveiled the internet Champion Global Accelerator Program, an initiative to play a part in Indonesia’s 2020 Go Digital Vision.

 “With better connectivity and a fast-growing digital community, the Indonesian market presents enormous opportunities to both local and global enterprises,” says Chen.

-“By doubling our data centre capacity and launching the Internet Champion Global Accelerator Program in Indonesia, we aim to further build the cloud ecosystem and talent pool for Indonesia.”
+“By doubling our data center capacity and launching the Internet Champion Global Accelerator Program in Indonesia, we aim to further build the cloud ecosystem and talent pool for Indonesia.”